 - Chan/Zuckerberg: The "Tech" is not the Hard Part in "Ed Tech"

 Most Shared Posts405 Shares

 DisclaimerThe opinions expressed on this site are solely the authors' own and do not represent those of their respective employers unless explicitly noted otherwise.

 Tag Archives: interoperability

-Update: Although you can’t copy and paste the podcatching URL from the iTunes client, it is apparently possible to expose the podcatching URL from the administration interface.
-I have no direct information about why this is so.
-However, it is … Continue reading
+By Michael FeldsteinMore Posts (1093) Update: Although you can’t copy and paste the podcatching URL from the iTunes client, it is apparently possible to expose the podcatching URL from the administration interface.
+I have no direct information about why this … Continue reading

 By Michael FeldsteinMore Posts (1093) There’s been a lot of buzz (some positive and some negative) about Apple’s iTunes University.
 I’m pleased to say that I will be traveling with a number of SUNY colleagues to 1 Infinite Loop the … Continue reading

 By Michael FeldsteinMore Posts (1093) Regular readers know that I’ve been flogging the notion of a Learning Management Operating System (LMOS) pretty hard.
-The other day, LMOS partner-in-crime Patrick Masson and I published an article about the need to make LMS’s mash-up-friendly.
-Well, today, ZDNet … Continue reading
+The other day, LMOS partner-in-crime Patrick Masson and I published an article about the need to make … Continue reading

 By Michael FeldsteinMore Posts (1093) In a (relatively) recent post, I started to outline how a service broker mechanism could greatly increase the pace of innovation in LMS design.
 The basic idea was that individual applications in the system could … Continue reading